antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ### Graph

-The graph format has following attributes:
+The graph format has the following attributes:

 * `id` - unique value that identifies the graph.
 * `name` - human-readable name of the graph.